Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 print(calculate_magnitude(vector)) # 3.7416573867739413

-• Vector is defined as a list of floating-point numbers (List[float]).
+• Vector is defined as a list of floating-point type (List[float]).

-You can use type aliases for complex data structures.
-Example:
+You can apply type aliases to complex data structures as well.

 from typing import Dict, List